JacquesCarette/Drasil/wiki/What-If.md

 And that this can be done incrementally and repeatedly.

-**N** So the reason that I'm not quite understanding the difference is that all the steps are *formal*?
+**N** So the reason that I'm not quite understanding the difference is that all the steps are things that the system has knowledge of?
+Even the documentation?

 **S** Yes, that's right.
 Every step involves either writing down specific 'knowledge' or gathering specific 'knowledge' for an existing library.
+It can be explanations meant for humans or lead to code or both.

 ## Linguistics

-**N** Are you saying that there are a whole bunch of different 'languages' involved, for each of the different kinds of activities?
+**N** Are you implying that there are a whole bunch of different 'languages' involved, for each of the different kinds of activities?

 **S** Yes, that's exactly right!
 This is one of the important ideas that